 Its relative lack of success disappointed Lennon, although he can hardly have been unaware that the song’s lyrical theme and musical delivery would have put off many Beatles fans.

-Lennon performed Cold Turkey during a Unicef benefit concert at the Lyceum, London on 15 December 1969.
-It was the Plastic Ono Band's only European concert, and featured guests including Clapton, Delaney & Bonnie's band, Billy Preston, Keith Moon, and George Harrison.
+Lennon next performed the song during a Unicef benefit concert at the Lyceum, London on 15 December 1969.
+It was the Plastic Ono Band’s only European concert, and featured guests including Clapton, Delaney & Bonnie’s band, Billy Preston, Keith Moon, and George Harrison.

 Lennon Remembers, Jann S Wenner